provider image

 Allergy action plan

-Your child should have an individualized plan that you and the school develop together to allow your child to attend school safely.
-Sometimes this plan is also called a “504.”
-It’s a good place to write down your child’s “Food Allergy and Anaphylaxis Emergency Care Plan.”
-Your allergist usually gives you this document, which provides specific instructions on how to take care of your child if they have a reaction.
-You can use it as a blueprint to talk to the teacher and school nurse about your child’s allergy, what a reaction looks like, and what to do.
+Your child should have an individualized plan, also called a 504, that you and the school develop together to allow your child to attend school safely.
+It’s a good place to write down your child’s food allergy and anaphylaxis emergency care plan.
+Your child’s allergist usually gives you this document, which provides specific instructions on how to take care of your child if they have a reaction.
+Use it as a blueprint to talk to school personnel about your child’s allergy, what a reaction looks like, and what to do.

 It’s best to review this individual plan with your school every year.
-This ensures the school won’t overlook your child’s allergy.
-And it provides a great opportunity to check that the medication dosages are current (as your child may have grown and need more medicine).
-It’s also a good chance to replace any expired medications you keep at school.
+Remember to replace any expired medications you keep at school.

 Safety during meal and snack times

-It helps to understand your child's day-to-day schedule.
-This allows you to identify activities that put them at risk and to take steps to decrease that risk.
+Learn about your child's day-to-day schedule, so you can identify activities that put them at risk and take steps to decrease that risk.
 You can advocate for your child in a number of ways:

-• Ask that students always eat food outside the classroom — including snack time.
+• Ask that students always eat food outside the classroom — including at snack time.

 • Ask that everyone wash their hands after snack and lunch time.

 • Ask what supplies and materials are used during play or craft time.
-Sometimes these activities can include allergy triggers.
+Sometimes these materials can include allergy triggers.

 • Ask for an opportunity for you or the teacher to teach classmates about foods that are safe for your child.
 Help them understand what a reaction looks like and what to do.
-Children can often pick these things up quickly.
+Children often pick up these things quickly.

 Help your child safely participate in social activities involving food